 The College offers a large number of student loans at low interest rates and deferred repayment at favorable terms.
 Among these are Stafford Loans (formerly GSL) and Perkins Loans.
+Students who previously earned a Bachelor's degree are ineligible for a Perkins Loan.
 A Pima Community College Emergency Loan Fund provides small loans for short periods of time to assist students in meeting emergencies.